 A lahar is also called a volcanic mudflow or debris flow.
 A mixture of water and volcanic debris that moves rapidly downstream.
 Consistency can range from that of muddy dishwater to that of wet cement, depending on the ratio of water to debris.
-They form in a variety of ways; the rapid melting of snow and ice by pyroclastic flows, intense rainfall on loose volcanic rock deposits, breakout of a lake dammed by volcanic deposits, and debris avalanches can all cause a lahar.
+They form in a variety of ways, chiefly by the rapid melting of snow and ice by pyroclastic flows, intense rainfall on loose volcanic rock deposits. breakout of a lake dammed by volcanic deposits, and as a consequence of debris avalanches.